Catenscia/MxOps/docs/source/user_documentation/getting_started.md

 ### Scene Names

-When you have a complexe usecase and you want to organise the `steps` in several `Scenes` to keep things clean, you should write them in a specific folder and prefix the files names with a number to make sure they will get executed in the correct order.
+When you have a complex use case and you want to organize the `steps` in several `Scenes` to keep things clean, you should write them in a specific folder and prefix the files names with a number to make sure they will get executed in the correct order.

 ## Next Step